 De Ann lives in Las Vegas with her husband, Scott, and their 3 beautiful daughters, Grace, Rose and Faith.
 They enjoy spending summers in Northern Wisconsin with family and friends.

-Ms. Ghoukasian has received her early music training in Armenia.
-After moving to the United States she has received her Bachelor and Master of Music degrees in performance from University of Nevada, Las Vegas.
-She has studied with Lori Ulanova, Haik Balian and John Kendall.
+Shakeh received her early music training at the prestigious Tchaikovsky Music School in Armenia, a country at that time “behind the Iron Curtain.”
+After immigrating to the United States in 1979, she received her Bachelor and Master of Music degrees from the University of Nevada, Las Vegas.
+She studied with such string notables as Lori Ulanova, Haik Balian and John Kendall.

 Ukrainian-born violinist Myroslava Khomik is a top prize winner of international competitions and awards, including the Remember Enescu Competition in Romania, and the New Names of Ukraine .
 She has appeared as a soloist and as a chamber music collaborator in concerts and festivals throughout the US, Europe, South America and Asia, and her performances were broadcast on National TV and Radio in Ukraine, Spain, the US, Japan, Mexico, Brazil and Argentina.
 In May of 2019 she was named a New Artist 2018 by the Classical Music Critics Association of Argentina after her successful debut in Buenos Aires with the Orquesta de Cámara del Congreso de la Nación.